Full Time 1yr

 On this course you can:

-The course is accredited by the National College for Teaching and Leadership (NCTL).
+The course is accredited by the Department for Education.
 This means that successful completion of the PGCE in geography will enable you to gain Qualified Teacher Status and will provide for a career in secondary teaching.
 On recent figures, over 90% of our students each year gain employment with 60% of those getting jobs in our partnership schools.

 The course has been excellent and has allowed me to develop the skills necessary to become an outstanding teacher.
 I have found the course content invaluable, with a variety of informative lecturers.
 The mix of university and school based days encouraged me to put theory into into practice and take calculated risks.